 Our strategic focus on academic health care continues to provide excellence in service to individuals throughout our community.
 We were pleased to learn that both the Wexner Medical Center and University Hospital East received the highest possible score of "A" for patient safety from the Hospital Safety Grade.
 We also shared news that five nationally renowned surgeons have been recruited to our medical center to lead initiatives in patient treatment and surgical training.
-They come from the University of Massachusetts, University of Utah, University of Washington, Vanderbilt University of one of the new Buckeyes, Dr. Tim Sarac, comes from Yale to become chief of the vascular surgery division and founding director of our new Aortic Center.
+They come from the University and one of the new Buckeyes, Dr. Tim Sarac, comes from Yale to become chief of the vascular surgery division and founding director of our new Aortic Center.
 He said, "This is probably the only place in the country I would have gone to."
 We agree - and look forward to sharing more news in the weeks and months to come.